Polycademy/PolyAuth/README.md

 - Regarding OAuth2 Server: https://github.com/php-loep/oauth2-server and https://github.com/bshaffer/oauth2-server-php
 - Reduce PHP version requirement to 5.3 (need to do some testing)
 - Streamline the storage adapter
+- Switch the $this->authorized to (role, permission, id), it is not really required, since people would be better off checking against the user object itself.
+Id is good when you need to combine the properties though!

 Forgotten Password checking and reset password has somethings that need to change.